 Troubleshooting Chocolate Ganache

-- Lumpy – chocolate isn’t melting. the cream may not be warm enough or the chocolate pieces were too big.
-Solution: Reheat in a double Double boiler or microwave for 15-second intervals between stirs being careful not to overheat.
+- Lumpy Ganache – If the chocolate isn’t melting, the cream may not be warm enough or the chocolate pieces were too big.
+Solution: Reheat in a double boiler or in the microwave, stirring every 15 seconds, just until it melts.

 - Separated, oily, or seized – cream was too hot or there was water in the bowl.
-Solution: stir in a tablespoon of warm milk one at a time until the mixture comes back together
+Solution: stir in 1 Tbsp of warm milk until the mixture comes back together.

-- Grainy – you may have used a low-quality variety of chocolate chips, used a whisk (incorporates too much air), or a plastic bowl.
+- Grainy – usually from low-quality chocolate, or using a whisk (incorporates too much air), or a plastic bowl.
 Solution: add a tablespoon of warmed milk while stirring.
-If it gets too thin, add a bit more chocolate.

-- Too Thin/Too Thick – the ganache will become thicker as it cools, but if it’s not setting up or thickening, the Solution: try melting more chocolate chips and stirring them in.
+- Too Thin/Too Thick – the ganache thickens as it cools, but if it’s not thickening, try melting more chocolate chips and stirring them in.
 If it’s too thick, add warmed milk by tablespoons.

 This decadent chocolate ganache is one of our favorite chocolate recipes.
 It’s so easy and delicious that you’ll be searching high and low for things to dip, spread, and cover with chocolate sauce.
 Don’t wait to try this recipe!